 3. Get those cables before they get you

 We believe organization starts from those pesky cables that always have a way of tangling themselves.
-Sharp bends or tight coils quickly damage cable cores so it is essential to know the right way to organize your cables.
+Sharp bends or tight coils quickly damage cable cores so it is essential to know the right way to organize while you’re storing AV equipment.

 The over-under or inside-outside cable wrapping technique is widely used by audio professionals and we swear by it as well.
 In this manner, cables are shielded from damage, easy to fetch, and quick to uncoil so the end user never gets caught up in an entangled mess.
 Color-coded velcro can help secure them while doubling as a label as well!

 Another hack is to coil cables around CD storage cylinders.
 Whatever storage method you stick to, ensure you train your staff in it and encourage them to spend some time on proper coiling.

 Microphones and cameras are integral components of the AV industry.
 They are also very delicate, but proper care and attention can help prolong their lifespan.
 Get the most out of your investment by storing your gear the right way.